Duration: 1 year full time or 2 years part time

 - Supported by the South East regional hub of electronics and Industrial Advisory Board

-- On-site Careers and Employability Service to provide support and advice
+- On-site Careers Service to provide support and advice

 Other essential costs***: There are no single associated costs greater than £50 per item on this course.